fivetran/benchmark/README.md

 https://blog.fivetran.com/warehouse-benchmark-dce9f4c529c1

 # Design
-This is based on the TPC-DS benchmark, a standard data warehouse benchmark that includes a lot of complicated queries.
+This is based on the TPC-DS benchmark, a standard data warehouse benchmark that uses lots of joins, aggregations and subqueries.
+The TPC-DS queries have been modified somewhat to improve portability across implementations, and eliminate the use of obscure SQL features like grouping-sets.
 There are two data configurations:

 |  **Data size as uncompressed CSV** | **Largest fact table** |